Convolutional Deep Kernel Machines: Experiments

-\textbf{Comparisons against other models.} In Table~\ref{tab:nngp_ntk}, we compare our largest model against other pure kernel methods, including NNGP and NTK, as well as against feature-based methods like deep kernel learning and a ResNet18 neural network.
-Our model gives comparable accuracy to the best pure kernel methods \citep{adlam2023kernel,shankar2020neural,li2019enhanced}.
-However, these models are not directly comparable to ours, as we developed a much faster efficient inducing point scheme, whereas NNGP/NTK methods usually compute the full training kernel matrix.
-As we were not able to find runtimes for these experiments in the papers themselves, we looked at the benchmarks from Google's Neural Tangents library\footnote{\url{github.com/google/neural-tangents}}, where they report that a computing single NTK entry in a 21 layer convolutional network with pooling applied to a $32 \times 32$ dataset took around 6~ms on an Nvidia V100.
-Computing all $\num{50000}^2$ elements of the kernel for CIFAR-10, would therefore take around \num{4000} GPU hours, roughly two orders of magnitude more than our method (though these numbers are not directly comparable, due e.g.\ to differences in the choice of GPU).
-They also found that the more efficient Myrtle-5/7/10 kernels from \citet{shankar2020neural} took 316/330/508 GPU hours for the full \num{60000} CIFAR-10 dataset \citep{shankar2020neural}, which is again around one order of magnitude more than our training time.
+\textbf{Comparisons against other models.} In Table~\ref{tab:nngp_ntk}, we compare our best model against other pure kernel methods, including those without parameters like NNGP and NTK, and those with parameters like convolutional kernel networks.
+Our model outperforms even the best pure kernel methods \citep{adlam2023kernel,shankar2020neural,li2019enhanced,mairal2016end}.
+These models are not directly comparable to ours, as we developed an efficient inducing point scheme, whereas NNGP/NTK methods usually compute the full training kernel matrix.
+Benchmarks from Google's Neural Tangents library\footnote{\url{github.com/google/neural-tangents}} found that the most efficient Myrtle-5/7/10 kernels from \citet{shankar2020neural} took 316/330/508 GPU hours for the full \num{60000} CIFAR-10 dataset on an Nvidia V100, which is around one order of magnitude more than our training time.
+Overall, we have narrowed (but not entirely eliminated) the gap to NNs by improving the performance of kernel methods.

-As one would expect, methods based on neural networks are still far ahead of purely kernel-based methods.
-This is not surprising, as these methods have been the focus of incredible amounts of research and development in the image domain, far more than kernel-based methods.